Serendipity618/Blog/README.md

 ### 📖 Abstract

-Detecting anomalies in system logs has been an active research topic because of its importance in detecting system faults and novel attacks.
-Recently, many log anomaly detection approaches equipped with deep learning techniques have demonstrated great success.
-However, the vulnerability to backdoor attacks of these approaches is under-exploited.
-In this paper, we study how to inject a backdoor into self-supervised log anomaly detection models, i.e., making abnormal logs evade detection.
-To ensure stealth, we first design a trigger pattern without including any abnormal log entries.
-Then, we revise a learning objective that can inject the trigger into anomaly detection models.
-After deployment, if abnormal logs are hidden within the trigger, the backdoored log anomaly detection models could classify them as normal.
-We conduct backdoor attacks against two well-established self-supervised log anomaly detection models, DeepLog and LogBERT.
-Experimental results demonstrate the effectiveness of our method in making these models predict abnormal log entries as normal ones.
+This project explores the vulnerability of self-supervised log anomaly detection models to backdoor attacks.
+By designing a stealthy trigger and modifying the learning objective, we demonstrate how abnormal logs can be misclassified as normal after deployment.
+Our experiments on DeepLog and LogBERT highlight the effectiveness of this attack.

 ## 🔬 Components

 ### 📊 Data Processing (`dataprocessor.py`)

-- Loads log data from files
+- Load log data from files
-- Tokenizes and encodes log sequences
+- Tokenize and encodes log sequences
-- Inserts trigger sequences into log data
+- Insert trigger sequences into log data
-- Generates sliding window datasets for training and testing
+- Generate sliding window datasets for training and testing

 ### 📂 Data Loading (`dataloader.py`)

-- Defines a custom PyTorch `Dataset` class
+- Define a custom PyTorch `Dataset` class
-- Implements `DataLoader` for structured batch training and testing
+- Implement `DataLoader` for structured batch training and testing

 ### 🧠 DeepLog Model (`model.py`)

-- Implements an LSTM-based sequence model for anomaly detection
+- Implement an LSTM-based sequence model for anomaly detection
-- Uses embedding layers for log key encoding
+- Use embedding layers for log key encoding
-- Predicts the next log key in a sequence
+- Predict the next log key in a sequence

 ### 🎓 Training and Evaluation (`trainer.py`)

-- Trains DeepLog with CrossEntropyLoss and Adam optimizer
+- Train DeepLog with CrossEntropyLoss and Adam optimizer
-- Evaluates benign performance (BP) and attack success rate (ASR)
+- Evaluate benign performance (BP) and attack success rate (ASR)
-- Uses session-based sequence length tracking for evaluation
+- Use session-based sequence length tracking for evaluation

 ### 🔧 Utility Functions (`utils.py`)

-- Sets the random seed for reproducibility
+- Set the random seed for reproducibility

 ## 📈 Model Evaluation Metrics

-- **Benign Performance (BP):** Measures the model's accuracy in predicting normal log sequences
+- **Benign Performance (BP):** Measure the model's accuracy in predicting normal log sequences
-- **Attack Success Rate (ASR):** Evaluates the effectiveness of adversarial attacks on the model
+- **Attack Success Rate (ASR):** Evaluate the effectiveness of adversarial attacks on the model

 ## 🤝 Contributing